dwaard/ctshell/README.md

-# Template project for Python projects
+# CTShell
+Manage grading of student submissions for Laravel assignments with Github Classrooms.

 Uses Docker, environment variables and logging.

 ## Docker